ashesbloom/infution-2-test/DEPLOYMENT.md

 # Deployment Guide for Render

-This guide explains how to deploy your **Infused Nutrition** app to Render using the Free Tier.
+This guide explains how to deploy your **Nutry Health** app to Render using the Free Tier.

 ## Prerequisites